 Moc Chau is beautiful in all year round.
-In each season, the plateau has to its own a very different and unique beauty which makes Moc Chau always new in the eye of travelers.
+In each season, the plateau has to its own a very different and unique beauty which makes Moc Chau always new in the eye of travellers.

 Even though the best and most crowded time for tourists in Moc Chau must be the three months of Lunar New Year: December, January and February.
-In this time of year, travelers will have chance to witness the immense scenery of peach and plump flowers fields all around the plateau.
+In this time of year, travellers will have the chance to witness the immense scenery of peach and plump flowers fields all around the plateau.
 In March it’s the turn of pinkish ban flower to bloom – the legendary flower of Northwest Vietnam and Het Cha festival to take place.
-From April to August, it’s rainy season also the time to witness the grace of Dai Yem waterfall.
+From April to August, it’s the rainy season also the time to witness the grace of Dai Yem waterfall.
 September has the biggest festival of H’mong people – Celebrating Independence Day.
-Travelers could easily arrange your itinerary accordingly to enjoy Moc Chau in your own way.
+Travellers could easily arrange your itinerary accordingly to enjoy Moc Chau in your own way.

 How to visit

-Moc Chau plateau is about 200km away from Hanoi by national highway 6, the distance is suitable for both motorbiking or taking bus.
+Moc Chau plateau is about 200km away from Hanoi by national highway 6, the distance is suitable for both motorbiking or taking a bus.